Grounding Synthetic Data Evaluations of Language Models in Unsupervised Document Corpora: Results

-To demonstrate our approach in a more realistic setting, we selected two academic papers: ``Current Solutions and Future Trends for Robotic Prosthetic Hands''~\cite{mendez2021current} and ``Recent Advances in Large Language Model Benchmarks against Data Contamination: From Static to Dynamic Evaluation''~\cite{chen2025recent}.
-The documents were chunked into 27 and 28 contexts respectively. ``Current Solutions'' averaged $7.7$ topics per context for a total of 210 questions. ``Recent Advances'' averaged $6.9$ topics per context for a total of 194 questions.
-For MCQ, the two synthetic benchmarks' Spearman rank correlation is $0.911$, for OE the rank correlation is $0.969$.
+To demonstrate our approach in a more realistic setting, we selected three documents (two of which are post-LM training knowledge cutoff): ``Current Solutions and Future Trends for Robotic Prosthetic Hands''~\citep{mendez2021current}, ``Recent Advances in Large Language Model Benchmarks against Data Contamination: From Static to Dynamic Evaluation''~\citep{chen2025recent}, and the recently released ``America's AI Action Plan''~\citep{AiPlan}.
+The documents were chunked into roughly 30 chunks each. ``Current Solutions'' averaged $7.7$ topics per context for a total of 210 questions. ``Recent Advances'' averaged $6.9$ topics per context for a total of 194 questions. ``AI Action Plan'' produced a total of 235 questions.
+For MCQ, the synthetic benchmarks' Spearman rank correlation is $0.911$, for OE the rank correlation is $0.969$.
+These correlations reflect the trend of overall model capability, as both source documents are from post training cutoff, so models forced to puzzle out what the likely answers are.
+Unlike earlier results where the correlation was a comparison to the human curated questions, these correlations only compare the LM benchmark performance between the two academic papers.
 Under MCQ the gemma-3 models perform middle of the pack on these two benchmarks, but under OE questions the 12b and 27b outperform all other models.
 See \Cref{fig:rank_order_arxiv} in \Cref{sec:academic_appendix} for full rank ordering and examples of the generated questions.